top of page

 KMH Integration Keeps Pittsburgh Steelers Moving Forward

-KMH is installing a CatDV asset management system, including an enterprise server, web-based client interfaces and automation software.
-The system integrator is also conducting group and one-on-one user training to cover ingesting assets into the DAM, creating low-resolution proxies, tagging assets with metadata, searching based on metadata and sending files to archive.
+KMH is installing a CatDV asset management system, including an enterprise server, web-based client interfaces, and automation software.
+The system integrator is also conducting group and one-on-one user training to cover ingesting assets into the DAM, creating low-resolution proxies, tagging assets with metadata, searching based on metadata, and sending files to the archive.

 File-based and Future-proofed